syncfusion-content/maui-docs/MAUI/Button/Visual-States.md

 * Checked
 * Diabled

-N> The visual states Checked and Unchecked are only updated when enabling the IsCheckable property in SfButton.
+N> The visual states Checked and Unchecked are only updated when enabling the IsCheckable property in the SfButton.

 {% tabs %}
 {% highlight xaml %}